 Another shared a method of losing weight, “A total body transformation program combining detox, body wraps, healthy eating habits, water consumption, & the lipo laser will yield fantastic results.”

 Our researchers have shown that a particular part of weight-loss system that is particularly troublesome, like lack of results, the chances for long-term results are limited.
 If Lipo Laser isn’t effective, this is concerning.

 There is plenty of scientific research backing up the claims of Lipo Laser.
-They have proven that this is an effective way to get rid of your body’s fat cells and lose weight, but it would be nice to see a study comparing this to much more affordable weight-loss options.
+They have proven that this is an effective way to get rid of fat cells and (possibly) lose a couple pounds, but it would be nice to see a clinical study comparing this to much more affordable weight-loss options.
 It’s also important to note that this process does not stop weight gain if the dieter does nothing to change lifestyle.
 At DietSpotlight, we emphasize unbiased science to validate a product’s promises, so when comparisons to others are missing, it’s a big red flag for our researchers.

 The Bottom Line – Does Lipo Laser Work?

 Is Lipo Laser an effective weight-loss solution ?
 Well, we like it’s an alternative to surgery and that we found some positive customer comments, but the lack of clinical research supporting claims is concerning.
 We’re also skeptical about this one due to the lack of results and the high price tag.

 If you’d like to slim down with a safe and affordable alternative, we suggest you find a diet supplement that has proven results via clinical research.